sparkney/danceguide/index.md

 * Ideally, future proof, since the API is not dependent on the underlying technologies.
 * Possibility to use all features in advanced modern Java IDEs.
 * Inherently simple architecture that anyone with just some Java skills will understand.
+* No need to load huge CSS or JavaScript libraries or plugins.
+* Generated code is automatically minimized.
+* And counting ...

 <a name="disclaimer"></a>
 # Disclaimer